Supporting your partner after they receive a cancer diagnosis

 Knowledge around cancer and pregnancy

-Due to the many body changes expected over the course of a pregnancy and in the post-partum period, it is sadly common that some of the early signs of cancers can be mistaken for being pregnancy related.
+Due to the many-body changes expected over the course of pregnancy and in the post-partum period, it is sadly common that some of the early signs of cancers can be mistaken for being pregnancy-related.
 We refer to this as symptom shielding.
-It is correct to not wish to alarm women into thinking that everything they feel could be the sign of something far more sinister but nonetheless, body awareness is key.
+It is correct to not wish to alarm women into thinking that everything they feel could be the sign of something far more sinister, but body awareness is key.

 Approximately 2 women a day receive a diagnosis of cancer currently.
 This equates to 1in every 1000 pregnant women (Public Health England 2018).

 While there has not been a huge amount of research carried out into this area, the guidance is generally to treat a woman in this situation, as if she were not pregnant as reasonably as possible.
 This means maintaining birth preferences and choices for your partner and you as a couple.

 You can find good information about cancer and pregnancy by visiting INCIP (International Network on Cancer, Infertility and Pregnancy cancerinpregnancy.org